-We’ve chosen 10 amazing women engineers, from the past to the present, whose work has had (or is currently having) a profound impact on engineering and society.
+We, at Mouser Electronics, have chosen 10 amazing women engineers, from the past to the present, whose work has had (or is currently having) a profound impact on engineering and society.

 Joe Palca captures the simple yet intriguing story of Mary Anderson, the inventor of the windshield wiper, in an NPR article entitled “Alabama Woman Stuck in NYC Traffic in 1902 Invented the Windshield Wiper.”
 Riding along in a New York City streetcar on a snowy day in 1903, Mary realized the white flakes landing on the windows meant neither she nor the driver could see out properly.
 Her response was to invent the windshield wiper.
 She secured a patent for her design but couldn’t persuade vehicle manufacturers to adopt it.
 However, once the patent lapsed and cars had become more commonplace, others copied the idea and the windshield wiper became the standard vehicle fixture it is today.
 Happily, Anderson was still alive to see her invention have global impact.

 Following studies in mathematics, astronomy, civil engineering, and electrical engineering—and not to mention her work at AT&T for several years—Edith Clarke embarked on a long career with General Electric.
 There, she filed a patent for her “graphical calculator” to help solve power line transmission issues, which were a significant and growing problem at the time.
 She was also the first female electrical engineering professor in the US, the first woman to be elected as a fellow of the American Institute of Electrical Engineers (now the IEEE), and was a vital player with indispensable insight and involvement in the construction of the Hoover Dam (see “Five Fast Facts About Engineer Edith Clarke” published on March 19, 2015, for the US Department of Energy).